 The MSP was adopted in November 2018, including pre-zoning and General Plan land use designations and Vesting Tentative Tract Map (VTM).
-The regulations put in place at the time of the VTM continue to apply and are being conformed with as the project finalizes the certificate of completion process for the annexation.
+The regulations put in place at the time of the VTM continue to apply and are being conformed with as the project finalizes moves towards the a certificate of completion process for the annexationiance.
 The regulations in the VTM do not pose any barriers to meeting the number of units towards RHNA in the MSP, they actually help move the process faster by serving as the entitlement of the project.
 The project is immediately north of existing city limits, north of the Peverini Park neighborhood, in unincorporated Monterey County and Soledad's Sphere of Influence.
-On December 19, 2022, LAFCO approved Sphere of Influence (SOI) amendment and conditionally approved the Miramonte annexation pending approval of the agricultural mitigation to the satisfaction of LAFCO's Executive Officer..
+On December 19, 2022, LAFCO approved Sphere of Influence (SOI) amendment and conditionally approved the Miramonte annexation pending approval of the agricultural mitigation to the satisfaction of LAFCO's Executive Officer.
+It is anticipated that the agricultural mitigation requirement will be resolved in early 2024.
+The MSP was adopted in November 2018, including pre-zoning and General Plan land use designations.
+The project is immediately north of existing city limits, north of the Peverini Park neighborhood, in unincorporated Monterey County and Soledad's Sphere of Influence.
+The developer has submitted a draft Development Agreement, which is under review with the City and is expected to be finalized by June 2024.
+The developer identified conservation easement sites to satisfy the agricultural mitigation and is working on an additional hydrological report at the request of LAFCO.
+It is anticipated that the conditions of annexation approval will be met by June 2024 and the annexation will go forward around that time.